-To compute the deterministic part of net household income, we draw on PSID data from the Cross-National Equivalent files, pooling all available waves (1980-2005).25 The NBER's Taxsim program is used to compute net household income.
+the Cross-National Equivalent files, pooling all available waves (1980-2005).24 The NBER's Taxsim program is used to compute net household income.
 We account for cohort effects when computing income profiles, setting the cohort effect for our calibration baseline to the 1935-1945 birth group.
 For comparability with prior studies, we use the AR(1) error structure estimated by HSZ (1995) for net household income prior to age 65.
 Earnings are quite persistent: the autocorrelation coefficient is set to 0.95, constant across education groups, while the variance of the innovation decreases with education (0.033 for high school dropouts, to 0.016 for the College+).
 We use HRS data to compute the profile of household out-of-pocket medical expenditures allowing for cohort effects; we predict the profiles for those born between 1935 and 1945, again using the error structure estimated by HSZ (1995).
 Expenditures also prove to be quite persistent.
 The auto correlation coefficient is therefore set to 0.901, constant across education groups.
-The variance of the innovation ranges from
+The variance of the innovation ranges from 0.175 for dropouts, to 0.153 for the College+.
+Following the literature (HSZ, 1995; SSK, 2006), we set the variance of the transitory error component to zero in the simulations since most of it likely reflects measurement error.